klugko/klugko/README.md

-# 👾 klugko
+# 👾 klugko — Full-Stack Explorer, AI Dreamweaver, Code Alchemist

-> The system is online.
-Loading brain.exe...
-> Initialization complete.
-Welcome to **klugko’s** domain — where backend power meets AI dreams, and every line of code is part of a greater plan.
+> “The world belongs to those who build it.
+I build it one line of code at a time.” – klugko

 ---